Menu

 Types of decisions that can be challenged: Act or Omission

-A typical complaint challenges an action (such as issued permit or licence, decision etc.) or failure to act (such as omitted environmental impact assessment procedure-EIA, public consultation etc.).
+A typical complaint challenges an action (such as an issued permit or licence, decision etc.) or a failure to act (such as an omitted environmental impact assessment procedure-EIA, public consultation etc.).

 Grounds of the complaint:

 It is not possible to challenge a decision or action by a public body simply because you disagree with it.
 A legal basis is required.
-Typically, an applicant is required to show that a decision was unlawful, irrational or unreasonable.
+Often what is required is for an applicant to show that a decision was unlawful, irrational, or unreasonable.

-Common grounds of review of a decision include:
+Common grounds of review of an administrative decision include:

 • Unlawfulness: When a decision is unlawful it means that it acts contrary or in defiance of the laws.

-• Unreasonableness or irrationality: Unreasonableness differs between different states and is more typical of common law countries.
-Though the concept’s application varies, it is generally envisaged as a form of judicial ‘safety net’ in the exercise of discretionary authority.
-For example, an unreasonable decision may be one that does not accord at all with the facts or law before it, or one that completely misstates a legal test.
+• Unreasonableness or irrationality: Unreasonableness differs between different states and it’s more typical for common law countries.
+Though the concept’s application varies, in general it is envisaged as a form of judicial ‘safety net’ in the exercise of discretionary authority.
+For example, unreasonable decision may be one that does not accord at all with the facts or law before it, or one that completely misstates a legal test.

-• Procedural deficiency: A procedural deficiency is grounds for a review when a decision is adopted without complying to the procedural requirements, i.e., standards which have to be observed in the administrative decision-making process, such as insufficiency or inaccuracy of information used to take the decision.
+• Procedural deficiency: A procedural deficiency is a ground for a review when a decision is adopted without complying to the procedural requirements i.e., standards which have to be observed in the administrative decision-making process, such as insufficiency or inaccuracy of information used to make the decision.

 Admissibility

 For a complaint or appeal to be admitted for a review there are usually two preconditions that need to be fulfilled.
 The first is that the decision is of a type amenable to review.
-The other is the eligibility, or sufficient interest or ‘standing’ to be allowed to bring the application.
-That means that a party needs to be able to demonstrate the sufficient connection to and harm from the decision or action challenged.
+The other is the eligibility, or sufficient interest, or ‘standing’ to be allowed to bring the application.
+That means that a party needs to be able to demonstrate the harm from the decision or action, and the parties sufficient connection to said harm.

 Challenging Government Policy